johanns/sha3/README.md

 Call ```rake``` to run the included RSpec tests.

 Only a small subset of test vectors are included in the source repository; however, the complete test vectors suite is available for download.
-Simply run the +tests.sh+ shell script (available in the root of source directory) to generate full bit-length RSpec test files.
+Simply run the ```tests.sh``` shell script (available in the root of source directory) to generate full byte-length RSpec test files.

   ```sh tests.sh```